rgjurgens/LIFOOperationQueue/README.md

         return cell;
     }

-The code above would prioritize the latest cell's image over thsoe that may not be on screen anymore.
+The code above would prioritize the latest cell's image over those that may not be on screen anymore.
 You can accomplish the same thing without AFNetworking by using blocks.

     - (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath {
         // create cell